 When Pixar artist Emma Coats tweeted 22 golden rules of storytelling, she wasn't thinking they would help creatives get new clients: yet nearly all her advice directly applies to writing captivating case studies...use these tactics to give your website genuinely 'sticky' content, and tell potential customers your success stories in ways that'll keep them hooked in right till the very end....

-Warning: Pixar’s rules are not mentioned in 1-22 order, rather they appear in the order that help inspire readable case studies.
+Warning: Pixar’s rules are not mentioned in 1-22 order, rather they appear in the order that help to inspire readable case studies.

 Case stories need a strong protagonist